Search Engine Marketing

 Organic Search (SEO) vs Paid Search (PPC)

 Everyone wants their website to show up on the first page of search results, but you’ll need more than luck to get there.
-Search engines determine how webpages rank using organic search or paid search.
-What is the difference between the two?
+Search engines determine what shows up on search engine results pages (SERPS) in both organic search and paid search.
+Each is an important part of Search Engine Marketing but what is the difference between them?

 Organic Search